-

 Briefly detail key anti-money laundering requirements.

-The Anti-Money Laundering Act covers all gambling under a licence issued under the GA and requires, i.a., operators to continuously conduct a risk-based assessments of their business activities, implement documented risk-based internal procedures for measures against money laundering and terrorism financing and adjust when necessary, continuously risk-classify and conduct customer due diligence, and continuously monitor and report any suspicions to the Swedish Financial Intelligence Unit.
+The Anti-Money Laundering Act covers all gambling under a licence issued under the GA and requires, i.a., operators to continuously conduct risk-based assessments of their business activities, implement documented risk-based internal procedures for measures against money laundering and terrorism financing and adjust when necessary, continuously risk-classify and conduct customer due diligence, and continuously monitor and report any suspicions to the Swedish Financial Intelligence Unit.

 Licensees must conduct customer due diligence both at registration and on a continuous basis.
 Additional due diligence is required in the event of single or multiple related transactions together amounting to EUR 2,000 or more.